Porec, Croatia: An Expert Travel Guide!

 Waterfront and Harbor

 A real gem in Porec is the long waterfront promenade.
-The so-called Lungomare Porec circles the entire old town and during a walk you can enjoy a fantastic ambience here.
-Especially the harbor scenery with the historic wall, the countless pastel colored town houses, the fabulous restaurants and cafes and the luxurious yachts is unique in Porec.
+The so-called Lungomare Porec circles the entire old town and during a walk, you can enjoy a breathtaking ambience here.
+Especially the harbor scenery with the historic wall, the countless pastel colored town houses, the fabulous restaurants and cafés and the luxurious yachts is unique in Porec.
 In addition, this promenade connects the city center with the beautiful bays and beaches along the coast.
 The two beautiful green peninsulas Zelena Laguna and Plava Laguna are also connected to the old town of Porec via the sea promenade.

 Main Square & Church Gospa od Andela

 Probably one of the most beautiful places to visit in Porec is Decumanus street, the promenade of the coastal town, which dates back to Roman times.
-Lined with countless stores and boutiques, this cobblestone street is a true shopper’s paradise.
+Lined with countless stores and boutiques, this cobblestone street is a true shopper’s paradise for locals as well as tourists.
 It begins in the east at the main square, Trg.
-Slobode, and leads visitors across the old town, past many historical attractions and buildings, such as the Pentagonal Tower and the Municipal Museum.
+Slobode, and leads once across the old town, past many historical attractions and buildings.
+During a walk, you will discover other exciting sights such as the Pentagonal Tower and the Municipal Museum of Porec.

 The Towers of Porec

-The towers of Porec are another interesting attraction of the old town.
-There are still 3 towers left today from the fortifications which were built between the 12th and 16th centuries.
-The most famous tower is probably the Pentagonal Tower in the shopping street; on the top there is a lovely restaurant with a panoramic view.
+The towers of Porec are the most fascinating attraction of the old town.
+There are still 3 towers left today from the fortifications, which were built between the 12th and 16th centuries.
+The most famous tower is probably the Pentagonal Tower in the shopping street, and on the top there is a lovely restaurant with a panoramic view.
 Also interesting is the Northern Tower from 1473 near the former city wall and the Round Tower near the harbor that scores with a terrace, including a really cool cocktail bar.